mwalo254/pizza/README.md

 Alert dialog box

 ## Installation Requirements
-Create an account on Github Fork the repository from Github:https://github.com/mwalo254/pizza.git Clone the link Open the link from where the repository is saved
+Create an account on Github Fork the repository from Github:https://github.com/mwalo254/pizza.git Clone the link Open the link from where the repository is saved.

 Known Bugs